developer0hye/image-knocker/README.md

 # image-knocker

-Knock your images before these make you painful.
+Knock your images before you get stressed.

 ## Background